Last Updated on June 11, 2019

 This story is being repeated a thousand fold across lower-east Texas and the Louisiana coast.
 The pics I have included here are from Harvey and I will post some pics should my son-in-law send them.
 I have asked, he is a little preoccupied.

 This is why we prep.
 They should have bailed on the house on Friday considering its history, their history there.
 I should have started harping on that theme this past Thursday.
 Should have, could have.
 Regrets all around for not being more proactive.
 They both work but both their employers are in flooded areas now only accessible by boats.
 The waters will recede, life will assume a new normal, we will mentally kick ourselves for the “should haves” for a long time.
-I hope we learned a lesson.
+I hope we learned a lesson, I hope they always keep some inflatable kayaks on hand.
 Be safe out there and remember that there are great people all across America who “step up” when there is a need.
 I for one owe a guy with a boat I have never met a debt I can’t repay.